slytomcat/yandex-disk-indicator/ISSUE_TEMPLATE.md

-Describe what happend with indicator
+Describe what happened with indicator

 Describe steps to recreate the issue